This is the comprehensive online presence of Jimmy Van Luu.

 Jimmy is a designer and design educator based out of Austin, Texas where he is a tenured Associate Professor of Graphic Design in the Department of Visual Studies at St. Edward's University, and Co-founder of the collaborative design practice, Group Project.

 Group Project recently partnered with The Contemporary Austin to update its mission, vision, and values and help the organization clarify its understanding of the audiences it serves.
-This spring, Group Project's publishing division, Riso Riso, will publish artist Justin Favela's first monograph documenting a decade of his practice.
+Group Project's publishing division, Riso Riso, recently released artist Justin Favela's first monograph documenting a decade of his practice.

 As Director of Education for AIGA Austin from 2018-2020, Jimmy started a one-day conference for emerging designers called GROW (2019, 2020).
 He was recently part of the inaugural cohort of Artists in Residence at The Printing Museum in Houston, Texas, where he explored the tension between letterpress printing and Vietnamese typography.